practicalli/clojure/work-in-progress.md

 A better question is why do you think it's better to not have the lossless format built-in?
 If you don't have ratios as a first-class number type, using fractional numbers can (and will) lead to silent data corruption, which undermines the usefulness of every operator that can use them.

 Using floats is often a recipe for disaster — try using them for currency sometime — so, eventually you or someone else will realise you really do need a lossless type after all.
 And, since it doesn't exist as a first-class number type, you'll go off to write your own.
-Of course, the existing operators don't work with your new, accurate number type, so you have to reimplement those, too.
+Of course, the existing operators don't work with your new, accurate number type, so you have to implement those, too.
 Now that you've got a competing set of functions to do basic arithmetic, you either need to override the existing ones (possibly confusing), or you have to namespace your operators, leading to arithmetic looking like (r/* (r/+ a b) c (r/- d e)).

 Of course, most people will shrug and go "eh, I don't need to do all that" and just keep using the lossy floats because they're built in and it's easier.
 Some might not even realise how big a mess it can be until it bites them in the ass.
 Then they write kludges (such as doing everything in ints and adding the decimal after-the-fact) or have to rewrite things to use someone's math library, all because someone decided that not providing an accurate fractional type was a good default.